Lemons, Lavender, & Laundry

 It is always recommended that you wear a dust mask and eye protection when sanding.

-Using a sander, sand the front and side(s) of your piece until smooth, making sure to go over those areas in which you applied wood filler.
-I typically start with a lower-grit sand paper (around 120) and then go over the piece a second time with a higher grit sandpaper (220).
+Use a hand-held sander to sand the front and side(s) of the piece until smooth, making sure to go over the areas in which wood filler was applied.
+Start with a lower-grit sand paper (around 120) and then go over the piece a second time with a higher grit sandpaper (220) for a smooth finish.

 Sanding Faux Vanity that will eventually hide a utility sink

-To avoid unnecessary work, remember that no one will be seeing the the inside that sits up against the utility sink, so you don’t need to sand that part unless you really want to.
+To avoid unnecessary work, remember that no one will be seeing the the inside that sits up against the utility sink, so there’s no need to sand that part unless you really want to.
 We chose to leave the inside unfinished.

 Step 4: Clean Your Piece

-You want to make sure you remove all the dust you created while sanding, otherwise you will end up with grit under your paint.
+Make sure to remove all the dust that was created while sanding, otherwise you end up with grit in the paint.
 I typically start by using a microfiber dusting mitt followed by a wipe down with a wet rag.

 Dusting vanity frame with microfiber dusting mitt prior to priming and painting